aroetter/cs231n-assignment2/README.md

 modular layer design, and then use those layers to implement fully-connected networks of arbitrary depth.
 To optimize these models you will implement several popular update rules.
-ALEX ALEX ALEX: Only partially did this one, come back to do extra parts.

 ### Q2: Batch Normalization (30 points)
 In the IPython notebook `BatchNormalization.ipynb` you will implement batch